-Bloomington Wellness Center takes pride in offering the highest quality therapeutic and relaxation massages services at affordable prices.
-Come and experience what was voted as the best massage therapy center in 2016 by the readers of Sun Newspapers.
+Bloomington Wellness Center takes pride in offering the highest quality therapeutic and relaxation massage services at affordable prices.
+Come and experience what was voted as the best massage therapy center in 2017-2019 by the readers of Sun Newspapers.
 Our massage services are provided by skilled and caring therapists who love their work and are committed to your happiness and satisfaction.

 Our service, staff, and setting are second to none.
 We highly encourage massage therapy as an adjunct to chiropractic care and our other services, but we also have countless clients who only visit our facility for our amazing massage services.

 Please check out our services and price listings, you will not be disappointed.
 You may schedule your appointment online or by calling our office.